Product Availability: In Stock (FedEx delivery within 2 business days).

 NIH3T3 Cell Line:

 Figure 1.
-GAPD mRNA levels were quantified using real-time RT-PCR in NIH3T3 cells transfected with siRNAs targeting GAPD or non-silencing siRNA.
-Forty-eight hours post-transfection, the cells were harvested and analyzed by real-time RT-PCR for GAPDH mRNA expression levels.
+GAPD mRNA levels were quantified using real-time PCR in NIH3T3 cells transfected with siRNAs targeting GAPD or non-silencing siRNA.
+Forty-eight hours post-transfection, the cells were harvested and analyzed by real-time PCR for GAPDH mRNA expression levels.
 Data were normalized against the 18S rRNA signal.
 Control samples were either mock-transfected or untreated.
 Values are normalized to untreated sample.
 Data are means ± SD (n=3).

 Figure 2.
 Protein expression of GAPDH in NIH3T3 cells.
 DNA plasmid expressing GAPDH or siRNA targeting GAPDH were transfected into NIH3T3 cells following Altogen Biosystems transfection protocol.
 At 72 hours post-transfection the cells were analyzed by Western Blot for protein expression levels (normalized by total protein, 10 µg of total protein loaded per each well).
 Untreated cells used as a negative control.